spacetelescope/mirage/docs/install.rst

 .. tip::
     Some of Mirage's dependencies rely on `Healpy <https://healpy.readthedocs.io/en/latest/>`_,.
 Healpy has released different wheels for different versions of Mac OSX.
-For example, healpy version 1.12.5 works for MacOSX 10.13 (High Sierra).
+For example, healpy version 1.12.5 works for MacOSX 10.13 (High Sierra) and 1.14.0 works for MacOSX 10.15 (Catalina).
 If the version of healpy above does not work for your system, you may need to install a different version.

 .. tip::
     This method installs `webbpsf <https://webbpsf.readthedocs.io/en/latest/>`_ via pip.
 In this case, you must also `manually download the collection of webbpsf data files <https://webbpsf.readthedocs.io/en/latest/installation.html#installing-the-required-data-files>`_ If you install webbpsf via conda, the data files are downloaded and installed for you, however conda installation is currrently only supported for python 3.7 and below.